deen1113/ThreeTrios/README.md

 To set up a Three Trios game, the deck and grid take in file representations to use.

 A single card would be formatted as such: CARD_NAME NORTH SOUTH EAST WEST.\
+Each Direction should be represented by an integer 1-10 (in game 10 is represented by an A).\
 To make a valid deck, you would need at least N+1 cards represented in this way, where N is the number of grid cells.